dmbfm/unity-ar-gps-location-issues/README.md

 # New support channel

-Our new main support channel can be reached via:
+Our support can now be reached via these links:
 - support@unity-ar-gps-location.com
 - https://argpslocation.freshdesk.com/